j3fsantos/GillianPlatform.github.io/docs/js/stest.md

 ### Semantics of Operators

 Importantly, the semantics of all of the operators is deliberately **NOT** as in JavaScript.
-For example, the comparison and numeric operators do not perform any coercions.
-If you would, for example, like to reason using the JavaScript `<=`, you can write the following:
+For example, comparison and numeric operators do not perform any implicit type coercions.
+If you want to use JavaScript comparison/numeric operators, say `<=`, you can proceed as follows:

 ```javascript
 var res_leq_n1 = n1 <= res;